xyntechx/xyntechx/README.md

 <p align="center">Hello 👋 I'm Nyx a.k.a. <a href="https://xyntechx.com/">xyntechx</a>!</p>

 <p align="justify">
 I am a driven, ambitious, and inquisitive teenager who loves computer science, research, entrepreneurship, and service-learning.
 In terms of computer science, I am most passionate about deep learning and web development.
 I also have experience and am undoubtedly interested in cybersecurity, data science, extended reality, game development, and quantum computing!
-I love and hence hope to learn and experiment with new concepts and technologies, working to improve myself every day.
-All in all, I strive to stay hungry and foolish, aiming to become a multi-hyphenate in my passions.
+I love to experiment with and try out new things, striving to improve myself every day.
+Furthermore, I love and constantly aim to innovate novel solutions to challenges both big and small.
+All in all, I hope to stay hungry and foolish, aiming to become a multi-hyphenate.
 </p>

 <details>